All Products

 The username or password is incorrect.

-The username or the password for the user is incorrect.
-For more information about usernames and passwords, see Encrypted parameters and Set a regular user to run Cloud Assistant commands.
+Ensure that the provided username and password are correct.
+For more information, see encrypted parameters and Set a regular user to run Cloud Assistant commands.

 QueryParameterStoreFailed

-Check whether the corresponding password information exists in the parameter store of CloudOps Orchestration Service.
-For more information, see Encrypted parameters.
+Verify that the password is stored in the CloudOps Orchestration Service parameter store.
+For more information, see encrypted parameters.

 InstanceRoleInvalid

-The instance role is not granted to the instance.
+An instance role is not attached to the instance.

-Call the DescribeInstanceRamRole operation to check whether the corresponding RAM role exists on the instance.
+Call the DescribeInstanceRamRole operation to verify that a RAM role is attached to the instance.

 Error code